sertit/eoreader/README.md

 >>> mtd, namespace = prod.read_mtd()
 ```

-Index and bands are opened as `numpy.ma.maskedarrays`
+Index and bands are opened as `numpy.ma.masked_array`
 (see [here](https://numpy.org/doc/stable/reference/maskedarray.generic.html) to learn more about it) and converted to float.
 Their mask corresponds to the nodata of your product, that is set to 0 by convention.
 Clouds masks are loaded in `uint8` and their nodata is set to 255.